-Jury selection in the 25th Judicial District Court is administered by the jury commission and the clerk of court.
+Jury selection in the 25th Judicial District Court is administered by the jury commission and the clerk of court at the direction of the Court.
 The five-member jury commission (the clerk of court as ex-officio and four court-appointed citizens), is responsible for selection of jury pools.
 The clerk of court prepares jury summonses, which are ordered by the Court based on projected trial activity and serve as a questionnaire and summons.
 Computer software randomly selects prospective jurors eligible for service.

 The questionnaire portion requests basic information be returned within five days to verify or otherwise correct existing data and to confirm a prospective juror’s intent to serve.
 The form also provides recipients with the opportunity to claim an exemption allowed pursuant to Louisiana law: 1) 70 years of age and over, interdicted, 2) does not speak the English language, 3) not a U.S. citizen, 4) reported for jury service within the previous two years, 5) under age 18, 6) moved out of Plaquemines Parish, 7) has not lived in Plaquemines Parish for one year, 8) deceased, or 9) under indictment for a felony with civil rights not restored.
 As well, prospective jurors may request an excusal based on a hardship.
 Those requests, which should be supported with documentation (ex. doctor's note, travel arrangements, etc.) are considered by the Court.